wahost070/StatRatPy/README.md

 ## About
 StatRat is a static malware analysis tool built in Python, and uses some wrapper functions such as pefile and yara-python to perform some basic static analysis tasks.

-This is a deliverable for my Honours Project "An investigation on running Windows malware on Linux using Compatibility Layers" (2022)
+This is a deliverable for my Honours Project "An investigation on the security implications of running Windows malware on Linux using Compatibility Layers" (2022)

 ## Disclosure